RicardoBoia2017/LPOO1718_T2G4/Monopoly/README.md

 #### User manual

-When game starts the user goes to a screen where he can start a game or exir the application
+When game starts the user goes to a screen where he can start a game or exit the application

 ![main menu](https://user-images.githubusercontent.com/25772346/40852461-6e560114-65c2-11e8-8665-6e1129bd1ab0.png)